PeterBengtson/control-tower-log-aggregator/README.md

 The application can also aggregate log files from other types of log buckets in your Log Archive account, as long as they have parsable dates in their name/key/path.
-Such log buckets would typically include CloudWatch logs, load balancer logs, CloudFront logs, GuardDuty logs, and log bucket S3 access logs, but they may be anything.
+Such log buckets would typically include VPC Flow logs, CloudWatch logs, load balancer logs, CloudFront logs, GuardDuty logs, and log bucket S3 access logs, but they may be anything.

 The file size problem is one that needs to be solved in any system required to store logs for a long time.
 There seems to be a remarkable lack of solutions to this problem, given that every